- Publisher: Praeger (ABC - CLIO)

 “a well-researched and very well written piece of serious work”

-JOHN BASIL TURCHIN WAS A LEADER OF MAN AND A BRILLIANT TACTICIAN,
+JOHN BASIL TURCHIN WAS A LEADER OF MEN AND A BRILLIANT TACTICIAN,

-WHOSE IMPORTANT ROLE IN THE CIVIL WAR WAS FORGOTTEN.
+WHOSE IMPORTANT ROLE IN THE CIVIL WAR WAS OVERLOOKED.

 John Turchin, Civil War Hero performed by Steve Chicoine